-With razor thin margins and changing reimbursement rates, hospitals and their health systems are increasingly turning to philanthropy to modernize and build facilities, fund new programs, and recruit and retain talented medical staff.
-In this fast-paced conversation (see link below), Jay Angeletti and Joe Tumolo of Gift Planning Development, LLC, discuss how the world of healthcare fundraising development has changed in recent years.
+With razor-thin margins and changing reimbursement rates, hospitals and their health systems are increasingly turning to philanthropy to modernize and build facilities, fund new programs, and recruit and retain talented medical staff.
+As part of that reality, planned giving should be an important part of any healthcare fundraising strategy.

 While the landscape is changing, historically hospital fundraising has been sporadic and focused on major capital projects.
 It also, for many organizations, was transactional.
-Planned giving should be an important part of any development program.
-Listen to Jay and Joe break down myths surrounding planned giving in healthcare:
+In this fast-paced conversation (see link below), Jay Angeletti and Joe Tumolo of Gift Planning Development, LLC, discuss the changing world of healthcare fundraising development.
+Here are a few of their takeaways from the podcast:

 - Planned giving does not have to cannibalize other fundraising efforts.
 If cultivated correctly, a planned gift can be additive to what that donor may be already giving.
 Having a good relationship with the donor can make this dream a reality.